Amazing countries Americans rarely visit but should

 Malta

-Thanks to its favourable location between Sicily and North Africa, historic Malta is blessed with 300 days of sunshine on average, so there’s never a bad time to visit.
+Thanks to its favorable location between Sicily and North Africa, historic Malta is blessed with 300 days of sunshine on average per year, so there’s never a bad time to visit.
 From prehistoric temples to ancient cities, you will feel like you’re stepping back in time as you uncover Malta’s rich and diverse history.
-Fringed by beautiful blue waters, the country is dotted with hidden coves, picturesque lagoons and stunning stretches of sand.
+Fringed by beautiful blue waters, the country is dotted with hidden coves, picturesque lagoons, and stunning stretches of sand.

 Belgium